MIchaelKa/tech-knowledge-base/ML/Layers/Separable Convolution.md

 # Обзор

-> How can we tell if a given kernel K is indeed separable?
+How can we tell if a given kernel K is indeed separable?
-> A more direct method is to treat the 2D kernel as a 2D matrix K and to take its singular value decomposition [[SVD]]
+- more direct method is to treat the 2D kernel as a 2D matrix K and to take its [[Singular Value Decomposition (SVD)]]

 # Spatial